guimalonso/vuttr-api/api.md

 ### Create a new tool [POST]

 You can create a new tool using this action.
-Requires user authentication (See specification for /sessions).

 + Request (application/json)
-  + Headers
-    + authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJfaWQiOiI1ZGNmMDM2MGY1MjY3ODEwODNiOTBmNzkiLCJpYXQiOjE1NzM4NDgwMDIsImV4cCI6MTU3NDQ1MjgwMn0.S7OKrYDE1ROX22ieicC5mR7hKrlvE-AGx35gvzE2JmU
   + Body
     {
       "title": "react",